State Axes and Thresholds

 - implementation/code-sync-audit.md -

-drift tracker for the Location knowledge axis (
+drift tracker for the Territory knowledge axis (

 int Exploredvs ladder) and Site numeric intensity (no committed field). - implementation/open-questions.md - open questions about state-axis numeric-intensity conventions.